What is e-Waste?

 E-Waste Management in the United States

 The United States is focusing more on the issues caused by electronic waste.
 Both the federal and state governments are trying to improve e-waste recycling.
-Federal laws help with some e-waste, but many states have stricter rules to tackle the problems of growing e-waste.
+Federal laws address e-waste, but many states have stricter rules to manage this growing issue.
+As e-waste grows and harmful materials rise in devices, more laws appear.
+These laws are to reduce health and environmental risks from e-waste.

 Current legislation and regulations on e-waste